Shanghai High School International Division: IAA

 The International Affairs Association is the Model United Nations club and team of SHSID.
 Established in 2008, it is one of the longest-running humanities clubs of the school.
 In the 2023 school year, the cohort has gained over 80 members, and participated in 7 national and international conferences.
 It received over 61 individual awards, with 22 Best Delegate Awards.

 The club annually hosts IAAMUN, an internal conference open to its high school members, as well as Oxford GlobalMUN-SHSID, an international conference coordinated by WELAND International, a company based in Beijing.
-It also regularly sends a delegation to Harvard Model United Nations China, as well as the Boston iteration, which is the largest and most prestigious Model United Nations conference in the world.
+It also regularly sends a delegation to Harvard Model United Nations China.

-Clubs

-SHSID has numerous school clubs, including Live 2 Drama, Mock Trial, EcoCap, WSC, USAD, and Biology Workshop.
-These clubs have organized school activities such as poetry contests, sports contests, stargazing nights, math and science competitions, and so on.
-Almost every student participates in several school clubs to satisfy their individual interests and curiosities, and classrooms are frequently occupied with club meetings during the lunch break.
-The walls of the school building also demonstrate the large number of clubs, with wallpapers in a variety of colors advertising club events.

-SHSID's high school debate teams have won back-to-back championships in the Hong Kong-Shanghai Inter-city Real Time Debate on Net English Sections (8th and 9th sessions).
-SHSID's History team was the consecutive champion in Asia in the International History Bee and Bowl.

-Sport teams

-SHSID is home to a diverse group of athletic teams.
-Table tennis, track and field, volleyball, badminton, baseball, swimming, basketball, soccer, rowing, lacrosse, and tennis are among the sports represented.

 Notable people

 Writer Richard Gordon was a teacher at SHSID from fall 2005 until his death in February 2009.